 When hiding in Virata’s court, Arjun the Archer needed to learn to become Arjun the Dancer.
 That’s the learning of the Shastras – reskill to survive.

-Devdutt Pattanaik writes on relevance of mythology in modern times.
+Devdutt Pattanaik writes on the relevance of Indian and world mythology in modern times.
 Trained in medicine, he worked for 15 years in the healthcare and pharma industries before he plunged full time into his passion.
-Author of 50 books and 1000 columns, several with bestsellers, he is known for his TED talks, his TV shows especially Devlok, and his innovative views on culture, leadership and Indian approach to management.View Profile
+With over 50 books, 500 workshops, 1000 columns, and 3000 illustrations, not to mention popular TV shows such as Devlok and Business Sutra, he has invested 25 years in making Indian culture accessible to the next generation, and useful in a global context.View Profile